Flipped classroom – Focus your teaching on the important stuff

 Send the children a link to an educational video – you’ll find countless brilliant ones on YouTube – and ask them to watch it in their free time before a certain lesson.
 By the time that lesson rolls around they will already have learnt a significant amount of knowledge, allowing you to get straight on to questioning them and completing activities.

-I recently asked my class to watch this excellent TED-Ed video about levers:
+I recently asked my class to watch this excellent TED-Ed video about levers.
+The lesson itself then consisted of further investigation into how and why levers worked.

 3. Set research homework